Western Animation / DC Universe Animated Original Movies

 from Bruce Timm

 , the main artist behind the DCAU who maintains a supervisor/producer role and returns to art duties for a few of them.
 The New 52-based ones in particular have a consistent blend of Timm Style

 mainly from artist Phil Bourassa, who also did the DC TV series Young Justice

 - Superman: Doomsday (2007): Superman has a fatal encounter with a mysterious monster known as Doomsday.
 An adaptation of The Death and Return of Superman.

-- Justice League: The New Frontier (2008): Test pilot and Korean War veteran Hal Jordan becomes the superhero Green Lantern and cooperates with several other heroes to take down a colossal monster amid the political backdrop of the Red Scare.
+- Justice League: The New Frontier (2008): Amid the political backdrop of the Red Scare, Korean War veteran Hal Jordan becomes the superhero Green Lantern and cooperates with several other heroes to take down a colossal monster.
 An adaptation of DC: The New Frontier.

-- Batman Gotham Knight (2008): Batman takes on several supervillains in a series of vignettes set in the Nolan film universe.
+- Batman: Gotham Knight (2008): Batman takes on several supervillains in a series of vignettes based on the Nolan film universe.

 - Wonder Woman (2009): Wonder Woman must venture into man's world with Air Force pilot Steve Trevor in tow to prevent Ares from taking over the world.